Weight Watchers Friendly Crock Pot Cooking Day #6 – Slow Cooker Apple Cake

 It really is mostly chopped apples coated with what seems like too little cake batter.
 But go with it!

 I made a few changes from the original recipe.
 I substituted 3 tablespoons canola oil for 1/4 cup melted butter.
 Decreased the sugar from 1 cup to 3/4 cup.
 And decreased the chopped nuts from 1/2 cup to 1/4 cup to save a few calories/Weight Watchers Points.

 This slow cooker apple cake turned out better than I expected.
 It was sweet, but not too sweet, with a nice hint of cinnamon.
 Chock full of chopped apples, the texture was dense and moist.

-According to my calculations, each slice has 235 calories and *6 PointsPlus
+According to my calculations, each slice has 235 calories, *6 PointsPlus and *9 SmartPoints.

 - ¾ cup sugar

 - 1 cup all-purpose flour